Suhail007/shipxpress/replit.md

-# LogiTrack - Logistics Management Platform
+# Ship Station - Logistics Management Platform

 ## Overview

-LogiTrack is a comprehensive logistics management platform that provides real-time order tracking, driver management, and delivery coordination capabilities.
+Ship Station is a comprehensive logistics management platform that provides real-time order tracking, driver management, and delivery coordination capabilities.
 The system serves both business administrators and drivers through different interfaces - an admin web portal for business operations and a mobile-friendly driver app for field operations.

 ## System Architecture